We Promote Change in Adverse Environments

 Allies

 We developed our initial curriculum in collaboration with the Child Trauma Research Program at UCSF.
-Throughout the years, UCSF has offered guidance and technical assistance in creating our program's components and innovations.
+Over the years, UCSF has provided guidance and technical assistance in developing our program's components and innovations.

-Our program is affiliated with the Center for Economic Development Studies (CEDE), which is a consulting center for economics and research associated with the Faculty of Economics at the University of Los Andes.
+Our program is affiliated with the Center for Economic Development Studies (CEDE), a research and consulting center within the Faculty of Economics at the University of Los Andes.

 Strategic partner in the implementation of the impact assessment in Tumaco from 2018 to 2022.